 John is actively involved in the entrepreneurial scene in Boston.
 He serves as a board member for The eForum (formerly the MIT Enterprise Forum).
 The eForum is dedicated to providing coaching and mentoring programs for entrepreneurs and showcases emerging tech to inspire innovation.

-- Named to the list of Massachusetts Rising Stars by Super Lawyers
+- Repeatedly named to the list of Massachusetts Rising Stars by Super Lawyers

 - Top graduate in Mechanical Engineering, The University of Texas